agh-glk/fcs/docs/source/manager/forms.rst

       MIME types which are to be crawled.

+.. py:class:: SendFeedbackForm

+   Form for sending feedback (URLs rating).

 .. py:class:: TaskFilterForm

-   Form to filter information about tasks.
+   Form for filtering information about tasks.